Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Preliminaries

-It is interesting to notice here that this covering is an extension of a $1$-dimensional covering, by means of the potential of a conservation law.
-Indeed, by introducing $\rho:=v^{2}/v^{1}$ one can readily see that (\ref{eq:cov2_KdV}) reduces to
+where $\phi :=v^{3}$.
+Indeed, one can readily see that $\mathcal{E}$ is also the integrability condition of t{(\ref{lin_phi_TZ})}.
+Moreover, similarly to the previous example, the $3$-dimensional covering defined by t{(\ref{Lin_cov_TZ})} is the extension of a $2$-dimensional covering, by means of the equations for the potential of a conservation law.
+Indeed, by introducing $\rho ^{1}=v^{1}/v^{3}$ and $\rho ^{2}=v^{2}/v^{3}$ one can readily see that t{(\ref{Lin_cov_TZ})} reduces to